bhauman/figwheel-template/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+## Npm dependencies

+The generated project is compatible with Webpack and npm and you can add JavaScript dependencies via the normal `npm install` route.

 ## From the Clojure REPL